alexch/ruby_notes/ruby-basics/tools.md

 * `gem install foo` - downloads and installs the "foo" gem from rubygems.org
 * `gem`, `rvm` and `bundler` live in uneasy harmony

+# gem plugins
+* installed as gems, but extend the `gem` command
+* for example, `open_gem` which opens the source code for a gem in your editor

+        gem install open_gem
+        gem open rake

 # bundler

 * manages lots of different sets of gems and versions thereof